 Yes.
-While a key person insurance plan with critical illness cover provides an extra layer of protection for your firm, including it is likely to drive up the cost significantly.
+While a key person insurance plan with critical illness cover provides an extra layer of protection for your firm, it is likely to drive up the cost.

-As a general rule of thumb, policies with critical illness included can cost up to five times more per month for the same individual compared to key person plans that are limited to life cover only.
+As a rough guide, policies with critical illness included can cost up to five times more per month for the same individual compared to key person plans that are limited to life cover only.